Approximately counting and sampling small witnesses using a colourful decision oracle: Corollaries of

-In this section, we describe how Theorems~\ref{thm:main-counting} and~\ref{thm:main-sampling} can be used to transform any decision algorithm for \textsc{$k$-OV} into an approximate counting or sampling algorithm with roughly the same running time.
-For all integer $k \ge 2$, the \textsc{$k$-OV} problem is stated formally as follows.
+In this section, we use \cref{thm:main-combined-colourful} to transform any decision algorithm for \pp{Colourful-$H$} into an approximate counting or sampling algorithm with roughly the same running time.
+For all graphs~$H$ with $k$ vertices, the \pp{Colourful-$H$} problem is stated formally as follows. \begin{framed}

+\textbf{\pp{Colourful-$H$}}\\ \textit{Input:} A graph $G$ in adjacency list format and a vertex-colouring $c:V(G)\to [k]$ (not necessarily proper).\\ \textit{Question:} Does $G$ contain a (not necessarily induced) subgraph~$S$ such that $S$ is isomorphic to~$H$ and, for all $i\in [k]$, there is some $v\in V(S)$ with $c(v)=i$? \end{framed} D\'{i}az, Serna, and Thilikos~\cite{DBLP:journals/tcs/DiazST02} use dynamic programming to solve \pp{Colourful-$H$} in time $\tildeOO(n^{t+1})$, where $t$ is the treewidth of~$H$ --- their algorithm works for the exact counting version of the problem, too.
+Marx~\cite{DBLP:journals/toc/Marx10} asks, loosely speaking, whether the decision problem can be solved in time~$n^{o(t)}$, and proves that $n^{o(t/\log t)}$ is impossible under the exponential-time hypothesis (ETH).
+For all constant~$\gamma>0$, we show that a factor $n^\gamma$ improvement to D\'iaz et al.'s algorithm for the decision problem would immediately yield a corresponding improvement to the approximate counting or sampling problems.